Wes0617/EmblemEditorEE/readme-digitizer.md

 The digitizer converts a 16x16, 32x32, 64x64 or 128x128 PNG into "pixels" in the Emblem Editor.
 The digitizer always adds layers on top of the existing image.
 Transparent pixels are discared.

-128x128 images give the best quality, but they also use a lot of layers.
-Therefore, use 128x128 for lines, contours, text, etc., and lower resolutions to fill large areas of the canvas.
+Large 128x128 images will give the best quality, but they also use a lot of layers.
+So, make sure to use 128x128 for lines, contours, text, etc.
+Instead, 16x16 and 32x32 should be used to "flood fill" solid areas.
+Multiple iterations at different resolutions should be used for optimal results.

-Check out the [Import examples](./readme-import.md) for more complex examples.
+Check out the [Import examples](./readme-import.md) for some high quality examples.

-Download these images and try to use them with the Digitizer.

 ------------------------------------------------------------------------------------------------------------------------